cybearl/celk/README.md

 - Implemented and improved the original `v1.0.9` cache system.
 - Started working on a Ethereum address generator.
 - Implemented Bech32 encoding/decoding for Bitcoin addresses.
+- Removed self-implementation of the different algorithms in favor of using external libraries.

 ### Previous updates
 - **v1.0.9**: Started working on a new architecture, with Jest, and a new Cache class.